Geoffrey de Havilland: Aviation career

 On 5 August 1914, he was promoted to lieutenant and appointed a flying officer in the RFC from the same date.
 He was briefly stationed in Montrose on the east coast of Scotland as an officer on war duty.
 Flying a Blériot, he was to protect British shipping from German U-boats.
 After a few weeks, he was released from this duty and returned to Airco.
 However, he nominally remained in the service until the end of the war.
 On 30 April 1916, he was promoted to captain and appointed a flight commander.

 His employer, Airco, was bought in early 1920 by armaments group Birmingham Small Arms Company but discovering it was less than worthless BSA shut down Airco in July 1920.
 With the help of former Airco owner George Holt Thomas he formed de Havilland Aircraft Company employing some former colleagues.
-Pleased and impressed by the aircraft they built for him Alan Butler, thereafter company chairman, provided the capital to buy premises and then the airfield at Stag Lane Aerodrome, Edgware, where he and his colleagues designed and built a large number of aircraft, including the Moth family.
+Pleased and impressed by the aircraft they built for him, Alan Butler, thereafter company chairman, provided the capital to buy premises and then the airfield at Stag Lane Aerodrome, Edgware, where he and his colleagues designed and built a large number of aircraft, including the Moth family.
 One of his roles was as a test pilot for the company's aircraft.

-In 1928 the subsidiary company De Havilland Canada was created to build Moth aircraft for the training of Canadian airmen.
-After the Second World War, it went on to design and produce a number of indigenous types, some of which proved highly successful.
+In 1928, the subsidiary company De Havilland Canada was created to build Moth aircraft in North America.
+When World War II arrived, production expanded to augment British aircraft factories, without any possible threat from enemy bombers.
+After the Second World War, De Havilland Canada went on to design and produce a number of indigenous types, some of which proved highly successful.

-In 1933 the company moved to Hatfield Aerodrome in Hertfordshire.
+In 1933, the company moved to Hatfield Aerodrome in Hertfordshire.

-In 1944 he bought out his friend and engine designer Frank Halfords's consultancy firm, forming the de Havilland Engine Company with Halford as the head.
+In 1944, he bought out his friend and engine designer Frank Halfords's consultancy firm, forming the de Havilland Engine Company with Halford as the head.
 Halford had previously designed a number of engines for de Havilland, including the de Havilland Gipsy and de Havilland Gipsy Major.
 Halford's first gas turbine design entered production as the de Havilland Goblin powering de Havilland's first jet, the Vampire.